 What is Commercial Cleaning and Where Do You Start?

 Industrial cleaning services

-Sometimes confused with commercial cleaning, industrial cleaning deals specifically with hazardous waste, such as found in processing centers, research labs, and power plants.
-This type of cleaning requires extensive Personal Protective Equipment (PPE), strict disposal guidelines, and rigorous training on how to handle hazardous materials.
-Industrial cleaning services are usually industry-specific and only train and employ experts in their particular cleaning requirements.
+Sometimes confused with commercial cleaning, industrial cleaning deals specifically with hazardous waste — the kind found in processing centers, research labs, and power plants.
+This work requires extensive personal protective equipment (PPE), strict disposal guidelines, and rigorous training in handling hazardous materials.
+Industrial cleaning services are usually industry-specific and train and employ experts in their particular requirements.

 What is Commercial Cleaning and Where Do You Start?

-Firstly, identify the type of commercial cleaning you want to offer.
-As we’ve seen, some industries have training and protocol requirements that have to be followed, and regulations governing what your company can and cannot do.
-Office cleaning and most hospitality cleaning are the easiest commercial cleaning avenues to enter, but the compensation may be higher for specialist cleaning companies.
-If you have experience or training in a particular industry, you may have an advantage opening a commercial cleaning business in that field.
+First, identify the type of commercial cleaning you want to offer.
+Some industries have training and protocol requirements and regulations governing what your company can and can’t do.
+Office cleaning and most hospitality cleaning are the easiest avenues to enter, but specialist cleaning can pay more.
+If you have experience or training in a particular industry, you may have an advantage starting there.

-Franchising a business is an appealing way to get started as a commercial cleaner.
-Often you will be provided with the training and equipment you need, as well as a business name and reputation.
-Purchasing a franchise is much easier than starting from scratch as an independent cleaner, because you have a larger company at your back, helping with advertising costs, brand recognition, pricing structures, and overseeing the regulations governing your industry.
+Franchising is an appealing way to start.
+You’re often provided with training, equipment, a business name, and an established reputation.
+A franchise is much easier than starting from scratch, since you have a larger company behind you helping with advertising, brand recognition, pricing structures, and regulatory compliance.

-Before undertaking any work, it pays to have your business in order.
-That means registering your company, getting a business license, and taking out the appropriate insurance.
-This will protect you from liabilities down the road.
+Before taking on any work, get your business in order: register the company, obtain a business license, and take out appropriate insurance.
+This protects you from liabilities down the road.

-Anyone with a mop and bucket can call themselves a cleaner, but if you’re going to be working in a commercial setting, you need to be sure you understand the regulations governing the work you will be doing.
-Some industries require cleaning using certain products and solutions (or without using certain products), cleaning to strict, measurable standards, or certifying the results of a deep clean.
-Some commercial cleaning companies use surface testing or bacteria meters to confirm their cleaning results.
+Anyone with a mop and bucket can call themselves a cleaner, but in a commercial setting you must understand the regulations governing your work.
+Some industries require specific products (or prohibit others), cleaning to strict measurable standards, or certifying the results of a deep clean.
+Some commercial cleaners use surface testing or bacteria meters to confirm their results.

-Bidding for work as a new business can be nerve-racking, but commercial cleaners are in high demand, and most businesses are open to hearing a pitch from a new service provider.
-Make sure you understand the scope of the work required for each industry and location you pitch to, and follow any regulations that may govern the cleaning equipment and solutions you use, the standards you have to follow, and have a plan for disposing of any waste safely and legally.
+Bidding for work as a new business can be nerve-racking, but commercial cleaners are in demand, and most businesses will hear a pitch from a new provider.
+Understand the scope of work for each industry and location you pitch, follow any regulations on equipment and solutions, and have a plan for disposing of waste safely and legally.

-How to find commercial cleaning services near me
+How to find commercial cleaning services near you

-If you’re a business looking for a new commercial cleaning service, look for a specialist who deals only or primarily with your industry and type of premises.
-A hospitality cleaner might give you the best price, but probably won’t know how to start cleaning your manufacturing plant, and might even leave you exposed to liability if something goes wrong.
+If you’re a business looking for a commercial cleaning service, look for a specialist who deals primarily with your industry and type of premises.
+A hospitality cleaner might give you the best price but won’t necessarily know how to clean your manufacturing plant — and could even leave you exposed to liability if something goes wrong.

-Ask for a client list to confirm that the cleaners you are considering are reputable and have the right experience to meet your needs.
-Be upfront about what is required, even (especially!) the worst aspects of the job.
-That way the cleaning service can quote accurately for the work required.
+Ask for a client list to confirm the cleaners are reputable and have the right experience.
+Be upfront about what’s required, even (especially) the worst aspects of the job, so the service can quote accurately.

-Finally, consider what level of commercial cleaning you need for your business.
-What tasks are essential, and are there any regulations governing how, or how frequently, those tasks are performed?
-Factor this compliance into your search.
-There’s no point hiring a company for weekly deep cleans if regulations say your machinery should be cleaned daily.
+Finally, consider what level of cleaning you need.
+Which tasks are essential, and are there regulations governing how, or how often, they’re performed?
+Factor that compliance into your search — there’s no point hiring a company for weekly deep cleans if regulations say your machinery must be cleaned daily.

+What is Commercial Cleaning and Where Do You Start?